SPDY: History

 On February 11, 2016, Google announced that Chrome would no longer support SPDY after May 15, 2016, the one-year anniversary of which standardized HTTP/2.

 On January 25, 2019, Apple announced that SPDY would be deprecated in favor of HTTP/2, and would be removed in future releases.

 Google removed SPDY support in Google Chrome 51 which was released in 2016.
 Mozilla removed it in Firefox 50.
 Apple has deprecated the technology in macOS 10.14.4 and iOS 12.2.

 Protocol versions

-SPDY is a discontinued versioned protocol.
+SPDY is a discontinued versioned protocol that was instead replaced with HTTP/2 at the time.
 SPDY control frames contain 15 dedicated bits to indicate the version of protocol used for the current session.